xinzhel/machine-learning-tutorials/README.md

 This document serves as a comprehensive course outline, providing an overview of each lecture's main topics, with direct links to specific codes, reading materials, and other resources for in-depth study.

-> Disclaimer: The notebooks within the `dl_in_tensorflow_tutorials` directory were not created by me.
-Their legal usage is maintained by the Deakin University School of Information Technology.
-These materials are provided here for the convenience of students enrolled in SIT319 - Deep Learning.
+> Disclaimer: All the notebooks in the root directories are created and maintained by myself.
+However, the notebooks within the `dl_in_tensorflow_tutorials` directory were created by Deakin University School of Information Technology for students enrolled in SIT319 - Deep Learning.

 ## Topic 1: Machine Learning Paradigms ([Video](https://www.youtube.com/watch?v=acqzti1U3bo&list=PLJNMCL_eahmQ70zZECr2cTDLwrXJ-RpgW&index=1))
 * Supervised Learning, Unsupervised Learning, and Reinforcement Learning ([Section 1 of The Article](https://medium.com/@sergioli/from-simple-to-complex-a-complete-overview-of-reinforcement-learning-599a8c1ea689))